ONLC-Classes/XTBM10---Tableau-Desktop---Level-2/Lab Instructions Web/JDF-LAB_Book_Part_3.md

 13. Edit the worksheet Title to show:

-> "The *What-If Sales* Multiplier shows a forecasted \<Parameters.What
-> If\>% increase in sales."
+ "The *What-If Sales* Multiplier shows a forecasted \<Parameters.What If\>% increase in sales."

->
-> Chapter 49 - Exercise (Alert 1) - 15 Minutes -- Book Pages: 307-311.
+ **Chapter 49 - Exercise (Alert 1) - 15 Minutes -- Book Pages: 307-311**
-> Note: Chapter 66 is also referenced to create the Parameter &
+ Note: Chapter 66 is also referenced to create the Parameter & calculated field.
-> calculated field.

 1. Get a new sheet and call it "Alerts 1".
 Color the sheet tab if desired.